And you, with lips that bleed with the sacrifice of your heart.

 Find a girl whose contours do not snag beneath your touch, who has not traded her tears for thorns, her skin for armour.

-Make sure her constitution has been stitched together with straight lines and even spaces; that she has not been woven remiss with paradox and inconsistency, both the hurricane and the shelter, the illness and the cure.
+Make sure her constitution has been stitched together with straight lines and even spaces; that she has not been woven remiss with paradox and inconsistency.

 A girl who does not bleed alcohol and exist in metaphor.